|

 6. Discuss the series of events that lead to Ismael's new life as David.
 What connections can be drawn between Moshe's kidnapping and Israel's actions toward the Palestinian people?
 What wounds are healed when David discovers his real identity?

 8. After surviving a week underground during the 1967 conflict, Amal denies knowing Dalia.
 Why does she renounce her mother?
-What are the consequences of Amal's "disgraceful lie" (74)?
+What are the consequences of Amal's lie?

-9. Haj Salem tells Amal, "We're all born with the greatest treasures we'll ever have in life.
-One of those treasures is your mind, another is your heart" (133).
-How does Haj Salem's speech influence Amal's decision to go to school in Jerusalem?
-Explain why Amal considers his words "the greatest wisdom ever imparted to me by another human being" (133).
+9. Haj Salem tells Amal that one treasure is your mind and another is your heart.
+How does this influence Amal's decision to go to school in Jerusalem?
+Why does she consider his words the greatest wisdom imparted to her?

 10. Amal and Yousef both lose the people they love most in the attacks on Lebanon in 1982.
 How do brother and sister react differently to their tragedies, and why?
-How does this tragedy drive them further apart, instead of closer in their grief?
-How do you think Amal's reaction might have been different had she not been pregnant?
+How does this tragedy drive them further apart instead of closer in their grief?
+How might Amal's reaction have been different had she not been pregnant?

-11. Amal associates Dalia's stoic behavior with a line of her mother's advice: "Whatever you feel, keep it inside" (204).
+11. Amal associates Dalia's stoic behavior with the advice to keep feelings inside.
 When does Amal follow Dalia's example, and when does she break from it?
 How does Amal's behavior with her daughter, Sara, resemble Dalia's mothering?
-Discuss how Amal comes to the following realization: "Dalia, Um Yousef, the untiring mother who gave far more than she ever received, was the tranquil, quietly toiling well from which I have drawn strength all my life" (274).

-12. Consider the Israeli characters within Mornings in Jenin: Ari Perlstein, Moshe, Jolanta, and David's sons.
+12. Consider the Israeli characters within the novel.
 How do their experiences compare to the experiences of the Abulheja family?
-What do these Israeli voices add to the novel?
+What do these voices add to the story?

-14. On page 270, when David asks if Amal still sees him as an abstraction, she thinks, "No...
-You and I are the remains of an unfulfilled legacy, heirs to a kingdom of stolen identities and ragged confusion."
-What do you think Amal means by this?
-How do you see this statement in the context of the Palestinian struggle?
+14. When David asks if Amal still sees him as an abstraction, she thinks that both are heirs to a kingdom of stolen identities and ragged confusion.
+What does she mean, and how does this relate to the broader struggle?

-15. In their final conversations, as tanks roll through Jenin, Amal explains many of her hardships to her daughter, Sara.
-Why did Amal grieve "three thousand times" on September 11th (300)?
-How was Amal's experience similar and different from the widows' of 9/11?
-How did Sara misinterpret her mother's grief at the time?
+15. In her final conversations with Sara, why did Amal grieve three thousand times on September 11th?
+How was Amal's experience similar to and different from the widows of 9/11?
+How did Sara misinterpret her mother's grief?

-16. Nearly all of the characters in this book are transformed in one way or another by personal and international events.
-How are the transformations of Moshe, Dalia, Amal, and Yousef similar and how are they different?
-Of them, who undergoes the most dramatic change?
+16. Nearly all of the characters are transformed by personal and international events.
+How are the transformations of Moshe, Dalia, Amal, and Yousef similar and different?
+Who undergoes the most dramatic change?

 18. If at all, how has this story changed how you view the Palestinian-Israeli conflict?
 Did you learn things that surprised you?